ncatlab/nlab-content/pages/2083.md

-Grace Orzech introduced an notion of extension in a special related setting known as a [[category of interest]].
+Grace Orzech introduced a notion of extension in a special related setting known, somewhat opaguely, as a _category of interest_.
+(In the n-Lab we are trying out a perhaps more informative term_ [[category of group-based universal algebras]]_

 ## Remarks